-For the second consecutive year, twelve scholars from China, Europe and the U.S. meet in Sarasota in early November to continue working on the first complete English translation, in nine volumes, of the Shiji 史記, or “The Grand Scribe’s Records,” one of the most important narratives of traditional China.
+For the second consecutive year, twelve scholars from China, Europe, and the U.S. meet in Sarasota in early November to continue working on the first complete English translation, in nine volumes, of the Shiji 史記, or “The Grand Scribe’s Records,”.
+This is one of the most important narratives of traditional China.

 William H. Nienhauser, Jr., Halls-Bascom, Professor of Classical Chinese Literature at the University of Wisconsin, will lead the translation workshop.
 The scholars will work on the final chapters of Volume 7 during November 6-10.